Thermalization in different phases of charged SYK model: Introduction and Summary

-$\Phi(\omega)$ is an even function of $\omega$. $\omega_s$ is also the position of the peak of the spectral function $A(\omega)=-2\,\text{Im} G^R(\omega)$.
-This is an interesting quantity which remains unchanged when we perform quantum quenches using time dependent SYK terms.
-Other quantities like chemical potential and temperature changed when we compare the final state and the initial state after such a quantum quench.
-More details can be found in section \ref{subsec:therm_chaotic}.
+It is interesting that the conserved charge $Q$ depends only on SAF even at high temperature.
+Other quantities like chemical potential and temperature changed when we compare the final state and the initial state after such quantum quenches.

-For a chaotic system the spectral statistics is described by Wigner-Dyson (WD) statistics.
-For a generic integrable system, the spectral statistics is described by Poisson distribution.
-It has been shown that $(q=2)$ SYK interaction forces the spectral statistics towards Poisson distribution \cite{PhysRevLett.120.241603}.\footnote{Note that there is no phase transition which is otherwise claimed in this paper.
-Other deformation of SYK model has also been shown to have no phase transition \cite{Nosaka:2019tcx}.} This exercise was done considering finite size systems and numerically diagonalizing the Hamiltonian.
-But as we have mentioned above, the system is always chaotic and always thermalize.
-So, this is s shortcoming of the BGS conjecture.
-It is hard to quantify how chaotic a system is or if the system is completely integrable.
-There has been other works in similar line where the spectral statistics is not WD statistics but the system is nevertheless highly chaotic \cite{Akutagawa:2020qbj}.

-The technical results of this work are: \begin{enumerate} \item We show that both the chaotic state and the integrable state in charged SYK model thermalize.
-A system in the integrable state thermalizes instantaneously. \item $(q=2,4)$ SYK model is always in a chaotic phase and the system always thermalizes exponentially fast.
-We also calculate the Lyapunov exponent of this system with high precision. \item In quantum quenches starting from the chaotic state, the effective temperature is non-monotonic. \item The spectral asymmetry frequency (SAF) does not change during quantum quenches using time-dependent SYK interactions. \end{enumerate}
+In summary, the technical results of this work are: \begin{enumerate} \item We show that both the highly chaotic liquid phase and the dilute gas phase of charged SYK model thermalize.
+A system in the dilute gas phase thermalizes instantaneously. \item $(q=2,4)$ SYK model is always in the highly chaotic liquid phase without any quasi-particle excitation and the system always thermalizes exponentially fast.
+We also calculate the Lyapunov exponent of this system with high precision. \item In quantum quenches starting from the liquid state, the effective temperature is non-monotonic. \end{enumerate}